 Transportation service on the Vantage Pipeline is underpinned by long-term, fee-for-service contracts with take-or-pay provisions.
-Currently, the Vantage Pipeline contracts are with one customer with petrochemical infrastructure in Alberta, with multiple receipt points along the Vantage Pipeline.
-Approximately 50 percent of the Vantage Pipeline's capacity is contracted on a take-or-pay basis with additional volumes flowing on a fee-for-service basis, with current contracts expiring between 2029 and 2035.
+Currently, Vantage Pipeline contracts are with one customer with petrochemical infrastructure in Alberta, with multiple receipt points along the Vantage Pipeline.
+Approximately 50 percent of the Vantage Pipeline's capacity is contracted on a take-or-pay basis with additional volumes flowing on a fee-for-service basis.

 The AEGS shipper community is currently comprised of either major ethane producers or consumers that have significant energy infrastructure and/or petrochemical investments in Alberta.
-The AEGS is fully contracted with nearly 100 percent of its capacity contracted under 20-year take-or-pay agreements expiring in 2038.
+AEGS is fully contracted with nearly 100 percent of its capacity contracted under 20-year take-or-pay agreements.